logicalclocks/logicalclocks.github.io/docs/user_guides/fs/transformation_functions.md

         plus_one_meta.save()
         ```

-## Retrieval from Feature Store
+## Retrieval from the Feature Store

-To retrieve all transformation functions from the feature store, use the function `get_transformation_functions`, which will return the list of `TransformationFunction` objects.
+To retrieve all transformation functions from the feature store, use the function `get_transformation_functions`, which returns the list of `TransformationFunction` objects.

 A specific transformation function can be retrieved using its `name` and `version` with the function `get_transformation_function`.
 If only the `name` is provided, then the version will default to 1.